capawawa/TrackRealID/README-Guide.md

 - All functionality in one convenient script
 - Supports both direct and Docker execution
 - More monitoring and management features
+- Advanced options for timeout, verbose mode, and force operations

 ### 4. Direct Node.js